AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##EMA MTF (MultiTimeFrame)
 ### Description
-The EMA MTF indicator is the multi-timeframe variant of the standard EMA indicator.
+The EMA MTF indicator is a multi-timeframe version of the standard EMA indicator.

-Essentially, this indicator allows you to calculate in a different timeframe than whichever timeframe the chart is currently in.
+This indicator basically allows you to make calculationgs in a different timeframe than that of the current chart.

 For more information, see [*EMA*].

 Also see [*BollingerMTF*], [*SmaMTF*].

 ### Visualization
 A 5-minute chart with an EMA(20) calculated with hourly bars as the underlying input: